Ten Words to Live By by Jen Wilkin

 If you have ever wrestled with the issue of young earth vs. old earth creation, this book will be helpful.
 Garner takes as a starting point a literal interpretation of the various biblical comments regarding creation.
 He then examines these in light of scientific knowledge and theory, eventually proposing theories that support a young earth answer (which is heavily dependent on seeing God as the ultimate creator, and taking a worldwide flood as a genuine and significant catastrophic event).
 Good reading for those interested in this area.

-Under the Apple Tree: God's Word on Love, Sex, and Marriage by Jon McNeff
+Under the Apple Tree by Jon McNeff

 If the Song of Solomon is a mystery to you, this book will be an immense help.
 In easy-to-read language, fittingly illustrated from real life, Jon will walk you through the Solomon’s guide to dating, sex, marriage and marriage relationships.
 Written with the skill of a scholar, but the heart of a pastor.
 Excellent material for marriage or those on the threshold.